The Punisher: The Album

 The Punisher: The Album is the official soundtrack for the film The Punisher and was released in 2004 by Wind-up Records.
 Its two lead singles were "Broken" by Seether and Evanescence frontwoman Amy Lee and "Step Up" by Drowning Pool, which have accompanying music videos.
+However, they only appear in the end credits, whereas "In Time" by Mark Collie appears for a specific diner scene where Collie plays a hitman.